SkyBrain-Neurotech/Emotion-Prediction-from-EEG-Signals/README.md

 ## How to record EEG?

-A python script for recording EEG data from Muse S and BrainBit devices using the BrainFlow API.
+We have porvided a python script for recording EEG data from Muse S and BrainBit devices using the BrainFlow API.

 ### Features